Hearst Opinion Writing Competition Winners Named

 The William Randolph Hearst Foundation has announced the student radio and television broadcast finalists selected in the Journalism Awards Program’s Broadcast Features Competition I.

-The top five radio finalists, qualifying for the semi-finals are:
+The top radio finalists, qualifying for the Championship are:

-Third Place, $1,000 award, WILL GORHAM, University of North Carolina, Chapel Hill
+Second Place, $2,000 award, MICHAEL TOMSIC, University of North Carolina at Chapel Hill

-Fourth Place, $750 award, LOGAN KOLBY DANIELS, Brigham Young University
+Fourth Place, $1,000 award, NATALIE TRIPP, Brigham Young University

 The top five television finalists, qualifying for the semi-finals are: